 - Your employer owes you outstanding pay or other entitlements.

-- You are an Australian citizen; or you hold a permanent visa or special category visa that allowed you to work in Australia at the time termination.
+- You are an Australian citizen, or you hold a permanent visa or special category visa that allowed you to work in Australia at the time of termination.

 - You make a claim within 12 months of the date that you lost your job, or the date your employer went bankrupt or entered liquidation.

 - Your job loss stemmed from the employer’s liquidation or bankruptcy, or your job loss occurred less than six months prior to the liquidation or bankruptcy.

 You cannot make claims for entitlements through the FEG if you are:

 - A company director’s relative, if the director held his or her title within a year of the company going into liquidation

 More often than not, you will also be ineligible to make a claim for entitlements through the FEG if:

 - You were employed for no more than six months

 - You were a contractor with the employer prior to that time